Art work by Kristy Cunnane, 2020**

 Matthew Carter grew up in the California desert and after a decade in restaurants, came to intern at Yellow Birch Farm in Deer Isle in 2017.
 He enjoys working with food throughout its lifecycle, from seedling to dinner and back into soil.
 He is now a Community Compost Coordinator!

 MAY: “Strategies for Improving your Soil” with Cathy Rees and Avy Claire, Native Gardens of Blue Hill

-Description: In this workshop we will cover topics related to using readily available materials on your site to restore or improve your soils.
+Description: We will cover topics related to using readily available materials on your site to restore or improve your soils.
 We will demonstrate strategies such as managing brush and leaves, creating habitat berms, using soil building plants, and applying compost tea.
 Participants will understand more deeply the way that nature recycles nutrients, and be equipped to improve soils at home.

 Cathy Rees has worked for more than 25 years creating and maintaining gardens.
 She has also been doing ecological consulting for parks, forests, land trusts, and private individuals during that time.
 Her familiarization with the native flora has inspired the creative use of natives in the garden and led her to cofound Native Gardens of Blue Hill in 2015.

 Avy Claire has been designing and maintaining garden landscapes for the past 30 years.
 Her practice is built upon an understanding that gardening is a collaboration with nature, an understanding she shares with her clients and the many young gardeners she has employed and trained.
-In 2015 she co-founded Native Gardens of Blue Hill to promote the use of native plants and ecological garden practices in designed landscapes to the larger community.
+In 2015 she co-founded Native Gardens of Blue Hill to promote the use of native plants and ecological garden practices in designed landscapes.